TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 .. warning::

-   This guide explains the setup of TYPO3 for the core contribution with DDEV, follow the :ref:`quick installation guide <t3install:install>` to install TYPO3 using Composer for a project.
+   This guide explains the setup of TYPO3 for the core contribution with DDEV.
+   Follow the :ref:`quick installation guide <t3install:install>`
+   to install TYPO3 using Composer for a project.